raphaeldeimel/panda_mti/README.md

 ## Licences

-Please note that the subdirectory franka_description is dervied from franka_ros https://github.com/frankaemika/franka_ros/ .
+Please note that the subdirectory franka_description_mti is dervied from franka_ros https://github.com/frankaemika/franka_ros/ .
 It is licenced under Apache 2.0, wheras the rest of the repository is licenced under a BSD license (see LICENCE for details)